cpoile/claudemacs/README.md

         └── app.tsx
 ```

-By putting a `.projectile` file in the parent, Claude Code will be able to read and edit all files, like so:
+By putting a `.projectile` file in the parent and using `(setq claudemacs-prefer-projectile-root t)`, Claude Code will be able to read and edit all files, like so:

 ```
 monorepo/